Rachel Sizemore (Ngāi Tahu) is the Māori Postgraduate Support Adviser within the Graduate Research School supporting Māori Postgraduate students.

 Writing retreats are an opportunity for Māori postgraduate candidates to retire to a quiet peaceful location and realise writing goals.

 Writing is done either in solitude or in a group setting with timed blocks of writing and regular breaks.
 Meals are provided.
 Distance students may be assisted with travel costs.

 For more details, please contact:

 The dates of the 2020 writing retreats are as follows:

 Few students arrive at a thesis knowing exactly what to do and how to do it.
 Most find it beneficial to attend some of the many courses offered.

 These courses help you to work smarter, understand the process and expectations and give you helpful practical advice on everything from software, to the research process to writing and publishing.

 Graduate Research School

-I.T.S run numerous courses on using the computer software that may be of use to your research including EndNote for bibliographies, Word for long documents and conference poster preparation.
-To find out more about courses that might help you, visit the I.T.S training page.
+ITS run numerous courses on using the computer software that may be of use to your research, including EndNote for bibliographies, Word for long documents and conference poster preparation.